developer-delta/javascript-first-steps/README.md

 </html>
 ```

-Lastly just change the `src="` attribute to point to your `js` file.
+* Lastly just change the `src="` attribute to point to your `js` file.
 It's the same syntax as hooking up a CSS file!

-### _Now [back to the lesson plan](https://github.com/developer-delta/curriculum/blob/main/lesson-5-js-intro.md#getting-started) to write some javascript in our new file!_
+---

+## Homework
+* Open up the `example.js` file.
+* Copy it's contents into the directory with your name you created for following along.
+* Follow the instructions in that file from top to bottom.
+Make sure to reference the lesson we just went over to help you out when you forget syntax.
+* When you're done, go ahead and `branch` and submit a pull request so we can see each others work!